cassiozen/mithryn-ttrpg/players guide.md

 These packs represent common backgrounds and loadouts for adventurers in this world.
 You may adjust small details (swap a dagger for a handaxe, rope for chain, etc.) with GM approval.

-##### Knight Errant – A wandering champion sworn to a cause.
+- **Knight Errant** – Wandering champion sworn to a cause Broadsword (Bulky): Min STR 8, Damage 3d12 (Rushed 1d10), Bulky, Two-handed

-Broadsword: Min STR 7, 3D12 (1D12 Rushed), Two-handed/Bulky
-Shield (+1 DF)
-Chainmail (+5 DF, bulky)
+  Shield: +1 DF
+  Chainmail: +5 DF, Bulky
   Lantern & 3 flasks of oil
   10 silver remaining
+  Ability Direction: You must assign at least 8 STR to wield the broadsword.
+AGI or FIN can be lower — this kit leans on raw toughness and presence.

-##### Warden of the Wilds – Ranger, scout, and protector of the borderlands.
+- **Warden of the Wilds** – Ranger, scout, and protector of the borderlands

-Longbow: Min STR 5, 2D12 (1D12 Rushed), Two-handed/Bulky.
-Hunting knife: Min STR 2, 1D12 (1D12 Rushed)
+  Longbow: Min STR 7 + AGI 6, Damage 1d20 (Rushed 1d12), Bulky, Ranged
+  Hunting Knife: Min FIN 4, Damage 1d10
-Reinforced Leather Armor (+4 DF)
+  Reinforced Leather Armor: +4 DF
   Rope (50 ft)
   Snare kit
   15 silver remaining

-##### Streetwise Rogue – A quick-handed trickster from the city’s underbelly.

-Short sword: Min STR 4, 2D12 (1D12 rushed)
-Dagger: Min STR 2, 1D12 (1D12 Rushed)
-Padded armor (+2 DF)
+  Ability Direction: To use the longbow, you must assign 7 STR and 6 AGI.
+This makes the kit best for balanced builds rather than extremes.

+- **Streetwise Rogue** – Quick-handed trickster
+  Rapier: Min FIN 7, Damage 2d12 (Rushed 1d12), Precise
+  Dagger: Min FIN 4, Damage 1d10 (Throwable, Concealable) Padded Armor: +2 DF
   Thieves’ tools
   Lockpicks (bundle)
   20 silver remaining
+  Ability Direction: You must assign at least 7 FIN to wield the rapier.
+STR can be lower; prioritize AGI or INS for survivability and cunning.

-##### Mercenary Veteran – Hardened fighter for hire.
+- **Mercenary Veteran** – Hardened fighter

-Battleaxe: Min STR 7, 3D12 (1D12 rushed), Two-handed/Bulky
-Shortbow: Min STR 4, 1D12 (1D12 rushed), Two-handed
+  Battleaxe (2-H): Min STR 8, Damage 3d12 (Rushed 1d10), Bulky, Two-handed, Brutal
+  Shortbow: Min AGI 6, Damage 1d12 (Rushed 1d10), Ranged
-Scale Mail (+6 DF, bulky)
+  Scale Mail: +6 DF, Bulky
   Whetstone & repair kit
   5 silver remaining
+  Ability Direction: You must assign at least 8 STR to wield the battleaxe and 6 AGI for the shortbow.
+This kit pushes you to cover both physical extremes.

-##### Healer – Wandering cleric or monk devoted to aiding others.
+- **Healer** – Wandering cleric or monk devoted to aiding

-Mace: Min STR 5, 2D12 (1D12 rushed)
+  Mace: Min STR 5, Damage 2d12 (Rushed 1d10), Two-handed, Magical focus Leather Armor: +3 DF
-Leather Armor (+3 DF)
   Healer’s kit (3 uses)
   15 silver remaining
+  Ability Direction: You must assign at least 5 STR to wield the mace.
+This kit suits thoughtful characters with lower STR/AGI but strong Knowledge and Presence.

 ### Step 6 – Your Vital Stats: Hit Points and Defense (DF) score